briggsprashar/sports_metric_analysis/Project.md

 ## Limitations

-The following limitations can be seen in any sports performance measurement and sports data based projects.
+The following limitatons can be seen in any sports performance measurement and sports data based projects.

 - Missing or irregular testing reduces baseline stability.
 - Gaps in gender testing biases or practices can skew data results.